-Castor oil is an age old Ayurvedic remedy with quite a number of beneficial uses.
+Castor oil is an age-old Ayurvedic remedy with quite a number of beneficial uses.
 Although it can seem too good to be true, this thick, sticky oil is not only affordable and easy to obtain, but it is indeed extremely effective as well.
-Whether you are suffering from itchy, allergy eyes or something deeper such as an unwanted fibroid or cyst, this versatile oil can come to the rescue, making it an Ayurvedic self-care essential.
+Whether you are suffering from itchy, allergy eyes or something deeper such as an unwanted fibroid or cyst, this versatile oil can come to the rescue, making it an Ayurvedic self-care essential

 Although the castor bean itself is poisonous to our systems, the oil is obtained from the seed inside and can be taken medicinally in small dosages.
 Since the oil can still cause adverse effects when taken improperly, it is strongly recommended to only use castor oil internally under the guidance of a knowledgeable holistic healthcare practitioner.
 Thankfully castor oil is considered safe and gentle when used externally and should not produce any negative side effects.

 I have seen castor oil work time and time again both in my personal experience as well as in my practice.
-Here is a list of my favorite and most effective uses for the castor oil.
+Here is a list of my favorite and most effective uses for castor oil.

-Top 5 Uses of Castor Oil
+My Top 5 Uses of Castor Oil

 1. Skin Care

 Internal Use: Castor oil is never recommended to be taken internally long-term nor in large dosages.
-Therefore a safe and effective way to take it internally for when treating arthritis is as follows:
+Therefore a safe and effective way to take it internally when treating arthritis is as follows:

 Make a cup of warm ginger tea each night before bed.
 Add 1 tsp of castor oil and mix well.
 Take this down quickly (it doesn’t exactly taste good), followed by a few sips of warm water if needed.
 Take this for 10 consecutive nights.

-External Use: The castor oil should be generously applied to the effected joint(s), taking a few minutes to gently massage the area.
-Ideally this is done before bed and left on overnight.
-For an extra boost, you can apply a hot pad for 15-30 minutes after massaging on the oil.
+External Use: The castor oil should be generously applied to the affected joint(s), taking a few minutes to gently massage the area.
+Ideally, this is done before bed and left on overnight.
+For an extra boost, you can apply a hot pad for 15-30 minutes after massaging the oil.
 To avoid making a mess, feel free to cover the applied oil with saran wrap while the oil is soaking in.
 Otherwise, old clothes or pajamas should be worn to avoid any unwanted staining.

 3. Eye Disorders

-Directions: Always make sure the eyes are clean, dry and without any makeup.
+Directions: Always make sure the eyes are clean, dry, and without any makeup.
 Tilt the head back slightly and apply 1-2 drops into each eye before bed.
 For severe issues apply this dosage again upon awakening.
 After application, close the eyes and massage on and around the eye gently.
 Allow the oil to penetrate into the eye and avoid washing it out.
 If the outer eyes are too oily, dab this area with a piece of tissue to remove any excess oil around the eye (optional).

-**For dry, itchy and red eyes, feel free to apply the castor oil eye drops as needed during flare-ups for instant relief.
+**For dry, itchy, and red eyes, feel free to apply the castor oil eye drops as needed during flare-ups for instant relief.

 4. Cleansing the Colon